 Francis caught the insinuation, "I really do wish that after all these years you would've dropped that issue, dear."

 Marie nodded, "Yes, Francis."
-She said, though the issue was not forgotten for Marie.
+She said, though the memory remained.

-Meanwhile, Henri was leaning against the stone railing of the terrace balcony just off from the ballroom.
-His arms folded and his head tilted up towards the sky; eyes closed and breathing deeply, just trying to get a grasp on his feelings.
-A steady, cold rain had begun to fall from the thick, dark gray clouds overhead.
-Thoughts of this evening ran through his mind and he still couldn't believe all that had transpired.
+Henri was leaning against the stone railing of the terrace balcony.
+His forearms were folded on the ledge as his head tilted up towards the night sky.
+His eyes were closed though and his breathing deep, trying to get a grasp on his feelings.
+A steady, cold rain began to fall from the thick, dark gray clouds overhead, but Henri did not step out of the rain.
+Thoughts of this evening ran through his mind and he still could not believe all that had transpired.

-Just then Leonardo Da Vinci walked up to him and placed a glass slipper on the ledge beside Henri, "You cannot control fate, boy."
+Quietly, from out of the shadows, Leonardo Da Vinci walked up to him and placed a glass slipper on the ledge beside Henri.
+"You cannot control fate, boy."
 He said, "Just as much as you cannot control your heart.
-Go after her."
-He tried to impart his knowledge that only age can bring.
+Go after her!
+She is your match in every way."
+Imparting knowledge that only age can bring.

 He shook his head, "I cannot… she is but a commoner and I a prince…"

-Leonardo frowned, "If you can't see past that, then you don't deserve her."
+Leonardo frowned, "If you cannot see past that- then you don't deserve her."
 He replied and then left Henri with his thoughts, staring down at Danielle's exquisite slipper.

-Down in the castle's prison, some many flights of stairs below the main floor, Danielle sat on a mound of straw in the corner of her cell.
-There was a small window high up in the stone wall with iron bars so that it couldn't be reached.
-And a small mat sat on the floor against one wall that served as a bed.
+Deep down in the castle's prisons, some many flights of stairs below the main stone floor, Danielle sat on a mound of straw in the corner of her cell.
+There was a small window high up in the stone wall with iron bars.
+A small mat lay on the floor against one wall that served as a bed.

 She huddled with her knees drawn into her chest, her chin resting on her knees as she let her heart pour out through her eyes in the form of salty tears.
-Still wearing her mother's wedding gown and the one butterfly's wing she still had on after Rodmilla ripped the other off.
-She appeared to be a sad, fallen angel.
-Danielle really thought that he would've listened to her, that their love was stronger than this.
-The distinction of social class must really weigh more heavily for him than she had thought.
+Still wearing her mother's wedding gown, one glass slipper, and the one butterfly wing remaining after Rodmilla ripped the other off.
+Danielle really thought that he would listen to her, that their love was stronger than this.
+The distinction of social class must really weigh more heavily for him than she thought.

-"What am I to do?"
-She whispered to herself.
+"What am I to do?" she whispered hopelessly.
 Everything seemed so dark to her.
-In just one night she had lost everything—her home, her friends, and the one man she truly loves.
+In just one night she lost everything: her home, her friends, and the one man she truly loved.
 The dark, dank cell was a perfect visualization of her innermost feelings at the moment.
 And the eerie moonlight that spilled across the floor only added light onto what lay before her—a lifetime in prison or more dreadful yet, the executioner's block.